 With Policygenius, you can create both a will and a trust using attorney-approved tools.

 You can be as specific as you want about what happens to the trust funds.
 To ensure that all your desires and details are captured, you might consult with a lawyer, like an estate planning attorney, to help set up your trust.

 When setting up the trust find, you might also think about whether or not you want to be able to change it.
 Trusts that can be changed are revocable trusts and ones that can’t are irrevocable trusts.
-(The trust created by through Policygenius is a revocable trust.)
+(The trust created by through Policygenius is a revocable living trust.)

 All trust funds fall into either category.
 The difference between these two types of trust funds is significant.
 The IRS treats a revocable trust where the grantor is the only beneficiary during their life as if it doesn’t even exist.
 This means people who want a trust to minimize their taxes generally use an irrevocable trust.
 An irrevocable trust may also cause you to pay more in taxes, however, so it’s important to structure it correctly.
 A professional like an estate planning attorney can help you better understand and follow the IRS guidelines so that your irrevocable trust fund performs as desired.